shaitanzx/Fooocus_extend/README.md

 9. Manga Recolor ControlNet
 10. Save Image Grid for Each Batch
 11. Filename Prefix
-12. Paths and Presets
+12. Paths and Presets - managing paths and presets
 13. Load file of style
 14. View LoRA trigger words and view the models page on civitai.com
 15. Seamless tiling
-16. Transparency
+16. Transparency - generating images on a transparent background
 17. CFG control type (CFG Mimicking from TSNR, CFG rescale, Off)

 **Launch**.
 If you will run it on a local machine, you can safely skip this item.